microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/choose-authentication-providers.md

 use Microsoft\Kiota\Abstractions\ApiException;
 use Microsoft\Kiota\Authentication\Oauth\ClientCredentialContext;

 // Create an auth provider object.
-We are using the ClientCredentialContext library in this example.
+We're using the ClientCredentialContext library in this example.
 $tokenRequestContext = new ClientCredentialContext(
     'TENANT_ID',
     'CLIENT_ID',